ProfileCreator/ProfileCreator/README.md

 # Download

-Download the latest version here: [ProfileCreator_v0.3.2-201907171032-beta.dmg](https://github.com/ProfileCreator/ProfileCreator/releases/download/v0.3.2/ProfileCreator_v0.3.2-201907171032-beta.dmg)
+See the latest download in [Releases](https://github.com/ProfileCreator/ProfileCreator/releases)

-If you are having issues with the DMG, check out any of the other download options in: [Releases](https://github.com/ProfileCreator/ProfileCreator/releases)

 # Contribute